kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 ### Behavior

-- **Feature gate off / created before enablement:** no independent versions; webhooks reject changes to MD/MP versions and behavior is unchanged.
+- **Feature gate off / created before enablement:** no pinned versions; webhooks reject changes to MD/MP versions and behavior is unchanged.
-- **Feature gate on / excluded from cluster-level rollouts:** an MD/MP with an independent version is skipped by `Cluster.spec.topology.version` rollouts (and by chained upgrades), but is still evaluated by version-skew safety checks.
+- **Feature gate on / excluded from cluster-level rollouts:** an MD/MP with a pinned version is skipped by `Cluster.spec.topology.version` rollouts (and by chained upgrades), but is still evaluated by version-skew safety checks.
 - **Validating webhooks** enforce two sets of rules: